sunhohong/kopring-junit-tutorial/README.md

 * If the project doesn't build with Gradle version problem, try to change the JDK path in .zshrc (or .bashrc) file.
 * Set up [Code style](https://ddolcat.tistory.com/526) and [Save action](https://devroach.tistory.com/73) in IDE settings.
+* If `gradlew bootBuildImage` shows `Connection to the Docker daemon at 'localhost' failed with error` error, check Docker is running on local machine.

 # Tutorial Summary